makaronz/site2data/backend/README.md

-# Site2Data Backend
+# ai_CineHub Backend

 ---

 ## Purpose

-This is the Node.js backend for Site2Data – a platform for filmmakers to analyze film scripts and production documentation using AI/ML.
+This is the Node.js backend for ai_CineHub – a platform for filmmakers to analyze film scripts and production documentation using AI/ML.

 ---